mt89vein/Sstv.DomainExceptions/Sstv.DomainExceptions/README.md

 Pros:
 * All the things on the same file
 * Library can be extended with static analyzer, or unit test that can validate enum and it's ErrorDescriptionAttribute for completeness.
 Snapshot testing can save to git all the error codes, so you and track changes.
 * Default code static analyzer checks enum values overlapping
-* ErrorCodesDebugView can show you the source of error code (exception and enum assemblies)
+* Zero reflection usage (thanks for source generators)
+* Source generators generates code and precompute all values that it needed, so and you can check them.
+Also it very fast because it ready to run.

 Cons:
-* All the changes should go through compile and release, even only changed description or help link, also you can't load this descriptions from external sources or appsettings.
+* All the changes should go through compile and release, even only description or help link was changed.
+Also you can't load this descriptions from external sources or appsettings.
-* Reflection (with cache) is used to get ErrorDescriptionAttribute at runtime.
 * Can be challenging to change error code length at the future.
-Recommended length is 5, e.g. SSTV.10000, so you have 9999 error codes per app or bounded context.
+Recommended length is 5, e.g. SSTV10000, so you have 9999 error codes per app or bounded context.

 ### When to choose constants?